solana-foundation/developer-content/docs/toolkit/test-suite/fuzz-tester.md

 title: Solana Fuzz Tester
 sidebarSortOrder: 4
 sidebarLabel: Fuzz Tester
+seoTitle: "How to fuzz test for Solana programs"
 description: "How to create fuzz tests for Solana programs in Rust"
 keywords:
   - solana fuzz testing